srihariash999/whatnext_app/README.md

 ## Features:

 This project is still in development stage.
 So, feature requests are welcome.
-Feel free to open an issue if you have something in mind or if something is not working right, it might make a large impact 💓
+Feel free to open an issue if you have something in mind or if something is not working right. it might make a large impact 💓

 - [x] Make watch lists with watching status.
 - [x] Movies and Tv Shows listing (popular ones are shown cuurrently)